 - Look for properties that are being sold at auction- there’s usually no cooling-off period and you’re locked in.
 The seller can’t back out…but nor can the buyer.
 At an auction you sign a contract on the day so you can’t be gazumped.
 The buyer signs, the seller signs and you exchange contracts.
 Job done.

 - Obtain pre-approval for your home loan and make sure you have your deposit available to avoid delays.

 - Get your building and pest inspections done quickly.

 - Work with your solicitor or conveyancer to expedite the contracts.
 The sooner you get them signed, the less chance of a higher offer coming in.

 - Arrange an exclusivity arrangement with your solicitor to take the house off the market—you’ll pay a bit extra but it could give you peace of mind.

 - And if all else fails and another buyer swoops…increase your offer.
 At the end of the day, money talks.

-Looking at purchasing property?
-Book a time to chat here and let’s talk over what’s best for you.
+If purchasing a new home is a goal of yours, book a time to chat here and we will discuss what’s best for you.